 - Finally, let me add that it is important to teach on baptism.
 This last piece of advice is not necessarily about the evening of the baptism itself, but perhaps some other time in the life of the church.
 In any case, it will enhance this experience.
 I’ve never preached on baptism without some people expressing their need to be baptized-not once!
 Many people are confused about baptism, though you might assume they understand everything.
 I once met a lady who was very intelligent and whose husband was the principal of a college.
 Yet she had some crazy idea that in churches like ours people were lowered into the water on ropes!
 Others understand the mode, but have no idea of its meaning.
 Still others were baptized prior to their conversion, which is really no baptism at all.
 These people will be challenged to do the right thing.
 Teach on baptism and help your people and guests understand what this symbol is all about.3

 Well, this will have to suffice.
 The point is, don’t let baptisms become routine and lifeless.
 That is totally unnecessary and deadening to the church.
 Baptism is an exciting and meaningful event, both for the church and the individual.
 It should be done thoughtfully, worked on carefully, and prayed for diligently.

-2You may wish to order to the FamilyLife Today seven part series called "How Children Come to Faith in Christ."
+2You may wish to listen to the FamilyLife Today seven part series called “How Children Come to Faith in Christ.”
 This is a series of interviews of me by Dennis Rainey and Bob LePine.
 In this series I explain some of my rationale for such a statement.
-Order from us for a discount at CCW Today.